H. R. 1195

 Plan) for covered employees at each covered facility and for covered employees performing a covered service on behalf of such employer, which meets the following:

-be tailored and specific to conditions and hazards for the covered facility or the covered service, including patient-specific risk factors and risk factors specific to each work area or unit; and
+shall be tailored and specific to conditions and hazards for the covered facility or the covered service, including patient-specific risk factors and risk factors specific to each work area or unit;

-be suitable for the size, complexity, and type of operations at the covered facility or for the covered service, and remain in effect at all times.
+shall be suitable for the size, complexity, and type of operations at the covered facility or for the covered service, and remain in effect at all times; and

 Each Plan shall include procedures and methods for the following: